Tag Archives: Self-help; self-improvement; education; homeschooling; free K-12 worksheets

 Pharaoh: The ruler or king of ancient Egypt after Egyptian unification.
 The pharaoh eventually became thought of as a living god.

-Amenhotep III: The most well-known New Kingdom pharaoh, who led Egypt at its height of wealth and influence.
+Amenhotep III: The most well-known New Kingdom pharaoh, who led Egypt at its height of wealth and influence

 The Great Pyramid at Giza: The greatest of the Egyptian pyramids and one of the seven wonders of the ancient world.
-The Great Pyramid at Giza was made up of six million tons of stone, which may have been brought to the location on bamboo sleds.
+It was made up of six million tons of stone, which may have been brought to the location on bamboo sleds.

 The Valley of the Kings: A large, once-secret burial site in ancient Egypt that included many buried pyramids that once housed bodies of New Kingdom pharaohs.
 King Tut’s body was found there in the 1900s in a pyramid stuffed with treasure.